Contact & FAQs

 We can occasionally accept volunteer work in support of our US-based staff.
 If you would like to offer your time, please email us and we will contact you if we see an opportunity to utilize your skills.
 Thank you for your generosity and willingness to help!

-Please contact our Director of Communications and Marketing, Lindsey Freeze at email@example.com
+Please contact our Associate Director of Communications and Marketing, Nola Paterni at firstname.lastname@example.org

-MiracleFeet does not funnel donations to a specific child or family, but donations for a specific country can be earmarked.
+MiracleFeet does not funnel donations to a specific child or family, but donations for a specific country program can be earmarked on a case-by-case basis, dependent on multiple factors.
+To learn more, please contact our Donor Engagement Manager, Megan Dale at email@example.com.

 I am a clubfoot care provider interested in partnering with MiracleFeet.
 Whom should I contact for more information? + –